German insurers face higher hail storm cost bill

 While Germany's insurance sector is big enough to absorb the damage, the hail storm claims will come as an unwelcome hit to profit in an industry already under pressure from low interest rates, which are choking investment income.

-Hannover Re (HNRGn.DE) said it expected to face around 15.3 million euros in claims while insurer Allianz (ALVG.DE) has estimated its share of the damage at about 200 million euros.
+Hannover Re said it expected to face around 15.3 million euros in claims while insurer Allianz has estimated its share of the damage at about 200 million euros.

 Damage from extreme weather looks set to rise, the GDV said, referring to climate research that pointed to a potential 60 percent rise in hail storm losses by the middle of the century.